hugohiraoka/hugohiraoka/README.md

 >
 > "The code has to consider that situation so nobody is hurt";
 >
-and
 > "That would be bad programming".

+&#x205F;

 Accidents happen and machines are not exempt either.
 The above fictional situation is the conundrum of AI ethics.
-The above scenario requires that a decision be made within a fraction of a second, how would society react to a decision made by a 'machine'?
+How would society react to a decision made by a 'machine'?
 Who gets to choose who lives and who dies?
-We know that the machine is instructed to perform in a certain way, but somewhere, a decision is made, either by an algorithm or a defined set of rules.
+The machine is instructed to perform in a certain way, but somewhere, a decision is made, either by an algorithm or a defined set of rules.
 When a human driver is involved in such an event, he/she may be morally responsible to a certain extent.
-How about when a machine is driving?
-Will the engineers who designed the algorithm be held accountable for prioritizing saving the life of the self-driving car's passenger?
+But what will happen when a machine is the vehicle's driver?
+Will the engineers who designed the algorithm be held accountable for prioritizing saving the life of the self-driving car's passenger over the life of the boy on the bicyle?

 Providing answers like the ones given by my fellow students is not good for the development of AI.
-These are scenarios that should be discussed and debated by all stakeholders.
+These are scenarios that should be discussed and debated by all stakeholders and that have a profound impact on how we design ML/AI algorithms.

-Similarly, I am interested in the ethical implications of AI in my next-generation social media project.
-That is a very lengthy topic, so I will not address it here.
+I am interested in the ethical implications of AI in my next-generation social media project.
+This is a very lengthy topic, so I will not address it here.

 - 🔭 I’m currently working on my startup, the next Generation AI Powered Social Media.
 - 🌱 I’m currently learning Scala.